MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 ![xcode11SDKs]({{site.baseurl}}/assets/blog/2019-07-08-mfp-support-for-ios13/xcode11SDKs.png)

 >**Update:** We had used iPadOS 13 beta restore images on iPad and verified all Major features of MFP.
-We found an issue with Direct Update feature only for ionic apps.
-We are investigating further.

 We have also verified MFP based cordova, ionic and react-native apps.